 The Iowa State University Plant & Insect Diagnostic Clinic can help you to investigate and confirm if you plant has this disease.
 Please see our website for current forms, fees, and instructions on collecting and packing samples.
 Contact information for each states diagnostic laboratory for U.S. residents can be located at the NPDN website.
 If you have a sample from outside of Iowa, please DO NOT submit it to the Plant & Insect Diagnostic Clinic without contacting us.

 Management of bur oak blight

 Bur oak blight is known to only infect Bur Oaks.
 Therefore is important to observe the characteristics of the tree (leaves shape and acorns, see Bur oak characteristics in this ISU Forestry Extension website at https://www.extension.iastate.edu/forestry/iowa_trees/trees/bur_oak.html) and determine if the problematic tree is, in fact, suffering from Bur Oak.

 Oaks can suffer from other diseases and pests that may be confused with some of the symptoms if not a detail examination and monitoring of the trees is conducted.

 Consider submitting a sample to our clinic for confirmation.
-When sending us a sample, please fill out this form, and collect a couple branches with symptomatic and healthy leaves.
+When sending us a sample, collect a couple branches with symptomatic and healthy leaves.
 Include a couple of acorns from the tree if possible.
-When collecting a sample, look for branches with leaves attached that have purple to red veins or large chlorotic-necrotic wedged areas.
+Look for branches with leaves attached that have purple to red veins or large chlorotic-necrotic wedged areas.
 Trees infected in prior years can have pustules located on the petiole of dried-out leaves from the previous years.
 The diameter of the branches is not relevant.

 Sanitation is not a practical measure to manage bur oak blight.
 The source of the pathogen, pustules on last year’s petioles, remain attached to the tree and pruning could reduce the pathogen numbers, but is not practical in larger trees.
 Raking the leaves can do little to reduce the pathogen numbers as the pathogen overwinter on petiole pustules that remain attached to the tree.